inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	and it works, and if it breaks they'll quickly tell you how to fix it, and ...

-	[Okay, okay, I'll leave it in, but I think you're destroying the credibility of the entire fortune program.
+	[Okay, okay, I'll leave it in, but I think you're stroying the credibility of the entire fortune program.
 Ed.]
-Unix will self-destruct in five seconds...
+Unix will self-struct in five seconds...
 4...
 3...
 2...
 1...
 Like ya know?
-Rock 'N Roll is an esoteric language that unlocks the creativity chambers in people's brains, and like totally activates their essential hipness, which of course is like totally necessary for saving the earth, like because the first thing in saving this world, is getting rid of stupid and square attitudes and having fun.
+Rock 'N Roll is an esoteric language that unlocks the creativity chambers in people's brains, and like totally activates their essential hipness, which of course is like totally necessary for saving the earth, like because the first thing in saving this world, is getting rid of stupid and square attitus and having fun.
 		-- Senior Year Quote
 I'm a Lisp variable -- bind me!
 The men sat sipping their tea in silence.
 After a while the klutz said,